amida-tech/amida-notification-microservice/README.md

 Tests:

-Create a JWT with the username value 'user0' and set `TEST_TOKEN={token}` in your .env file or an evironment variable.
+Create a JWT with the username value 'user0' and set `NOTIFICATION_SERVICE_AUTOMATED_TEST_JWT={token}` in your .env file or an evironment variable.
 You can easily create a token using the amida-auth-microservice

 ```sh
 # Run tests written in ES6